Outlook dim as Syria diplomacy gathers force

 A war that has killed more than 80,000 people and driven millions from their homes is only growing worse.
 Reports of atrocities on both sides, the rise of an al Qaeda faction among Assad's foes, allegations that chemical arms have been used and air strikes by Israel have contributed to pressure on diplomats to achieve something at last.

 Despite agreeing to call the conference, Washington and Moscow remain divided.
-The United States criticised Russia over the weekend for providing missiles to Assad.
+The United States criticized Russia over the weekend for providing missiles to Assad.

 Russia insists Assad's main regional backer, Iran, must attend.
 France said it would oppose the conference unless Tehran was kept away.